ahmeterdem1/MLgebra/README.md

 This example is trained by ".single_train()" function.
 After each image, weights are updated.
-A %72.34 accuracy is reached with learning rate at 0.001, weights initialized with Xavier/Glorot method and biases are uniformly generated between -2 and 2.
+A %72.34 accuracy is reached with learning rate at 0.001, weights initialized with Xavier/Glorot (Some of the recently added model weight files are originated from the %74 weight file which was initialized via He initialization, and no modulation was done to biases.
+It performed better.) method and biases are uniformly generated between -2 and 2.
 Generated weights vector gets smaller hyperbolically as we proceed towards the output layer.
 This is done because with a lot of testing it is observed that, weight updates as percentages are a lot smaller in the input layer compared to